hoken92/react_flight_finder/README.md

 ### Unsolved Problems

+- The deployed web application does not fully work due to the BEARER token.
+It expires every 30 minutes, so the network requests fail unless the repo is cloned and supplied with the BEARER token.
 - Upcoming change would be to display a My Trips page of the selected flights that the user chooses.

 ### Technologies Used